 Bin Bahar, who already has her Level 1 certificate after taking the course in late 2013, trains at CrossFit Utmost, also in Dubai.
-Her family doesn't know she works out with men.
+She had started CrossFit in June of the same year and explained the complications for Muslim women who want to exercise.